TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/installation.md

 weight: 1
 ---

-## CLI and stack
+## Preparation

+Since we're going to install The Things Stack using Docker and Docker Compose, follow the guides to [install Docker](https://docs.docker.com/install/#supported-platforms) and to [install Docker Compose](https://docs.docker.com/compose/install/#install-compose).

+Most releases contain an example `docker-compose.yml` file.
+You can also find this file in the Github repository of The Things Stack.
+In this guide we'll use that example `docker-compose.yml` for our deployment.

+## Command-line Interface (optional)

-The command-line interface (CLI) allows you to manage all features of The Things Stack.
-The web interface (Console) supports most actions, however, for some actions, you need to use the CLI.
+Although the web interface of The Things Stack (the Console) currently has support for all basic features of The Things Stack, for some actions, you need to use the command-line interface (CLI).
+The CLI allows you to manage all features of The Things Stack.

 You can use the CLI on your local machine and on the server.